Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/documentation/User Manual/Installation Guide.md

 ### Setting Up the AI Model

-**IMPORTANT NOTE FOR THE IN-CLASS DEMO ONLY**: Given the large file sizes and required processing power, the AI will be hosted on a separate server for the demonstration that will not require you to install and run the AI model on your local machine.
+**IMPORTANT NOTE FOR THE IN-CLASS DEMO ONLY**: Given the large file sizes and required processing power, the AI will be hosted on a separate server for the demonstration, which will not require you to install and run the AI model on your local machine.
 Following the instructions in the [Setting Website Environment Variables](#setting-website-environment-variables) section will point your server to the correct server hosting the AI model.
 You may [skip this step](#usu-single-sign-on-setup) and move on with the installation guide.

 In your current terminal window, navigate to `code/ai-server` (the AI server directory) in the project repository.
-Once you are in the correct directory, use the following commands to create a virtual Python environment and install the correct dependencies.
+Once you are in the correct directory, use the following commands to create a virtual Python environment and install the necessary dependencies.

 Creating the Virtual Environment:
 ```bash